 Advice for UK businesses that export or deliver goods and services abroad and have been impacted by the spread of coronavirus can be found on GOV.UK.

-A number of high street banks are providing support/making funds available to small businesses affected by Covid-19.
+A number of high street banks are providing support/making funds available to small businesses affected by COVID-19.

-Further information can be found on the following websites:
+Further information on COVID-19 support for your business can be found on the following websites:

 If you have a query that isn’t covered by this guidance, please contact the Business Support Helpline.

-Updated: 1 April 2020
+Updated: 6 August 2020